rocjay1/rocjay1-winlab/hyperv-home-lab-build-guide.md

 ---

-### 6. Enable basic connectivity and remote management
+### 5. Enable Basic Connectivity and Remote Management

 > **Run on:** DC01 **and** DC02 (PowerShell)